Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Guilds/List/Order_of_the_Sword.md

 ---
 **Order of the Sword** is guild established in Old Era, precisely in 272 OE.
-It was made as an Order for swordsmen, fully devoted to the gods preached by nordwinians on **Evývind** isle.
+It was made as an Order for swordsmen, fully devoted to the gods preached by vindeans on **Evývind** isle.
 They had their own residence, going north from **Skand**, in which they prayed and trained themselves.
 During celebrations or Tarskigg, they were going back to Skand, to lead the ceremonies.